-t is no secret that consumer packaged goods (CPG) brands have seen extraordinary growth in 2020.
-Everyday household products such as Lysol, Charmin, and Kleenex were shot into the spotlight overnight.
-McKinsey reports that, since the beginning of the pandemic, Amazon has seen 65% growth in grocery categories in the United States and 80% growth in key European markets.
+It is no secret that consumer packaged goods (CPG) brands have seen extraordinary growth in 2020.
+What is a CPG brand?
+Everyday household products such as Lysol, Charmin, and Kleenex are examples of some of the top CPG brands who shot into the spotlight overnight.
+McKinsey reports that, since the beginning of the pandemic, Amazon has seen 65% CPA growth in grocery categories in the United States and 80% CPA growth in key European markets.
 Due to heightened consumer interest, previously quieter brands have developed a huge social presence and strong brand voices across digital marketing channels.
 We dove into this growing industry to understand how top CPG brands are engaging these larger audiences, and what marketers can learn from the big players when it comes to creative and strategy.

 The CPG industry has come a long way from the days of traditional advertising methods.
 Today, developing an authentic brand voice, conveying brand values, and educating consumers are key pillars in a cross-channel social media strategy for the industry.
 As new social channels emerge and current channels evolve, we eagerly wait to see how the top CPG brands will add their own style to the digital landscape.
-In the meantime, take a look at Dash Hudson’s Instagram Benchmarks to understand your performance and keep up with the gold-star CPG strategies for social media marketing.
+In the meantime, take a look at Dash Hudson’s social media benchmarks to understand your performance and keep up with the gold-star CPG product strategies for social media marketing.